joshgillies/node-modern-web-dev/README.md

 - [sqlite3][3]
 - [persist][4]

-Don't forget to add the above as dependencies of your app!
+Don't forget to add the above as dependencies of your app, npm can help you automate this!

 [1]: https://github.com/visionmedia/express